Rubber Extrusions

 Rubber Trim

-A long, thin piece of extruded rubber that can be used in many applications.
+A long, thin piece of extruded rubber that serves multiple applications.

 Silicone Extrusions

-Extruded rubber products that are processed from raw silica stock.
+Extruded rubber products processed from raw silica stock, offering excellent heat and chemical resistance.

 Vented Extruders